If you think your baby is having a reaction to cows' milk, see your GP to discuss your concerns.

 If your baby is formula-fed, your GP can prescribe special infant formula.

-Don't give your child any other type of milk without first getting medical advice.
+Do not give your child any other type of milk without first getting medical advice.

 If your baby is exclusively breastfed, the mother will be advised to avoid all cows' milk products.